Earl Campbell: Legacy

 In 1999, Campbell was ranked number 33 on The Sporting News list of the 100 greatest football players, the highest-ranked player for the Houston Oilers franchise.
-In 2010, NFL Network ranked Campbell the 55th greatest player of all time in The Top 100: NFL's Greatest Players, and he was ranked by the sportswriter Max Bertellotti of the Turner Sports Network as the number 3 "power back" of all time, behind Jim Brown and John Riggins.
+In 2010, NFL Network ranked Campbell the 55th greatest player of all time in The Top 100: NFL's Greatest Players, and he was ranked by the sportswriter Max Bertellotti of the Turner Sports Network as the number 1 "power back" of all time.

 Campbell was honored at halftime against Ohio State on September 9, 2006, including the unveiling of a 9 ft bronze statue of Campbell in the southwest corner of Royal-Memorial Stadium.
 The same year, he was featured on the cover of Dave Campbell's Texas Football, an honor that eluded him during his playing days.

 In 2019, Campbell was one of twelve running backs selected to the NFL 100th Anniversary All-Time Team.

 On January 13, 2020, Campbell was honored during the College Football Playoff National Championship for the 150th anniversary of college football.
 ESPN named him the 7th best college football player of all time.

 Campbell was declared an official State Hero in 1981 by the Texas legislature, an honor previously bestowed upon only Stephen F. Austin, Sam Houston and Davy Crockett.

 A section of roadway in Tyler, Texas, extending from Loop 323 to SH155 was named the Earl Campbell Parkway at its opening in 2012.
 In 2013, the Earl Campbell Tyler Rose Award, an award given to the best offensive player in NCAA Division I with Texas ties, was named in Campbell's honor.